ANSR-codes/NAACL_Shared_task/README.md

 This repository contains the code used for submissions to the shared task:
 **"Abusive Tamil and Malayalam Text Targeting Women on Social Media – DravidianLangTech@NAACL 2025"**.

+## Dataset
+Dataset can be obtained from the website whose link is put up in decription

 ## Setup & Execution
 - All code was executed using **Python 3.12.8**
 - Hardware specifications: